 A wide variety of tools is used today by Food Safety and Quality Assurance professionals to assess risk ranging from literature-based classification of risks to Excel files and software tools.

-There is a huge amount of data that exists on the potential hazards and risks across the supply chain, and in some previous articles we wrote on and the many , to monitor the risks of the supply chain.
+There is a huge amount of data that exists on the potential hazards and risks across the supply chain, and in some previous articles we wrote on the types of hazards and the many tools available to food safety professionals, to monitor the risks of the supply chain.

 What we want to focus on in this article is something that is often overlooked by food safety professionals regarding the supplier risk assessment process.